 Easy Hungarian Chicken Paprikash Recipe

-- 3 lbs chicken thighs , (boneless/bone in, skin off/on - whichever you prefer is fine)
+- 8 chicken thighs or mixed pieces , (boneless/bone in, skin off/on - whichever you prefer is fine)

 - 1 teaspoon kosher salt , more or less to taste